otago-polytechnic-bit-courses/ID721001-mobile-application-development/lecture-notes/09-recycler-view.md

 ### HomeFragment Layout

-- Declare a `RecyclerView` with a `LinearLayoutManager`.
+- Declare a `RecyclerView` with a `GridLayoutManager`.
 This is used for displaying items vertically or horizontally.
 - Set `list_data` attribute to `LiveData<List<Country>>`.
 - Set the item's layout to `recycler_view_item.xml`.